pgattic/pgattic.github.io/content/blog/2025-08-26-wasm-on-wii.md

 ![Legendary Console Lineup](/wasm-nds-wii.jpg)
 *One game.
 4 Systems.
 No modifications, thanks to the power of WebAssembly!*

-## Big-Endian in a Small-Endian World
+## Big-Endian in a Little-Endian World

 When I first had the WASM3 library all compiled and imported into my Wii code, I was really excited to see if it would work first try!
 However, to my confusion, calling platform-side rendering functions directly from the engine worked fine, but calling them from the WASM environment seemed to not work fully.
 When called from WebAssembly, functions to check if a given button was pressed always returned true, and rectangles wouldn't render.
 At first it made me feel like there was some bug in WASM3 that I had discovered, when in fact it was because I wasn't taking endianness into account.